eriostre/NFL-Big-Data-Bowl-Hackathon-Dublin/README.md

 ## Repository Contents
 - `analysis_notebook.ipynb` – Jupyter notebook containing the full analysis code and visualizations.
-- `report.pdf` – Written report (under 500 words) summarizing the findings and including the four graphs.
+- `report.docx` – Written report (under 500 words) summarizing the findings and including the four graphs.
 - `figures/` – Graphs generated from the analysis (PNG format).

 **Note:** The raw NFL and PFF data files from the Big Data Bowl are **not included** in this repository due to competition licensing.
 See below for instructions to obtain the data.